-WNY’s International Artisan Marketplace
+WNY’s Holiday Artisan Marketplace

-Throughout the history of Christmas in the Country, giving back to the community has always been an integral part of the event.
-This year, the participating non-profit groups include: Kathleen Mary House, Churches in Action, Hamburg Eden Animal Rescue Team (H.E.A.R.T.), Variety The Children’s Charity of Buffalo, Gerard Place and the Hamburg Presbyterian Church.
+Throughout the 33-year history of Christmas in the Country, giving back to the community has always been an integral part of the event.
+This year, participating nonprofit groups will include The Brian Moorman P.U.N.T.
+Foundation, Churches in Action, Hamburg Eden Animal Rescue Team (H.E.A.R.T.), Variety – The Children’s Charity of Buffalo, and the Hamburg Presbyterian Church.

 The economic impact of this event is formidable.
-Restaurants and hotels benefit significantly from patrons and artisans travelling to the event.
-Local artisans typically mark Christmas in the Country as the highest grossing event of the year.
+Restaurants and hotels benefit significantly from patrons and artisans traveling to the event, while local artisans typically mark Christmas in the Country as their highest grossing event of the year.

 “The artisans really represent the very best of our country’s small businesses — hardworking, ingenious and determined.
 To see Western New York support them to this extent is very gratifying,” added Kaczynski.